Knowle and Dorridge Running Club

 6.2 The officers are the chair(person), vice-chair, secretary, membership secretary, treasurer, and the men’s and ladies’ captains;

 6.3 The management is normally elected at an AGM.
 Individuals, apart from the vice-chair, are elected for a fixed term of two years initially whether they serve as an officer or as an additional member.
 Thereafter they may resign or be re-elected by vote for one year fixed at a time if they are willing to stand.
-If there are no other candidates then if they have not resigned they will be deemed elected unopposed under clause 9.3 below.
+If there are no other candidates then if they have not resigned, they will be deemed elected unopposed under clause 9.3 below.
 An elected vice-chair, however, will serve for a fixed term of up to one year before standing for election as chair for the following two years.
-Any premature vacancy caused for any reason can be filled by the management under clause 7.14 below;
+An officer or additional member can resign at any time by giving notice under clause 10.1 below.
+An officer who resigns their position before the end of their term of office automatically leaves the management committee but may continue as an additional member until the next AGM if they are willing and if they are appointed to do so by the management under clause 7.14 below.
+Any premature vacancy caused for any reason can be filled by the management under clause 7.14;

 6.4 Any person leaving the management for any reason must ensure a smooth transition of duty when standing down and must provide co-operation, information, relevant documentation, advice, support and expertise to their successor and to the continuing management.